For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 First Round Leader Analysis: First round leader(s), their group and winning score since 2010.
 Full First Round Leader stats are here.

 So what's the recipe for success this week?
 Well key player attributes rewarded here undoubtedly include driving distance, consistent ball-striking and a high Going for the Green rate.
-Players who can hit the ball both high and consistently thrive on Weiskopf's design which features relatively large and flat green complexes.
-The re-laid greens themselves are quite tricky as they feature TifEagle Bermudagrass which has been overseeded with Velvet Bentgrass and Poa Trivialis.
+Players who can hit the ball both high and consistently well thrive on Weiskopf's design which features relatively large and flat green complexes.
+The re-laid greens themselves are quite tricky as they feature a TifEagle Bermudagrass base which has been overseeded with Velvet Bentgrass and Poa Trivialis.
 They play like Bentgrass.
-All winners here since 2010 have featured in the Top 10 for Greens in Regulation and, with firm conditions set to feature, I can't see that changing in 2016.
+All winners here since 2010 have featured in the Top 10 for Greens in Regulation and, with firm conditions set to feature, I can't see that changing in 2018.
 Course experience is not essential here as both Kyle Stanley and Brooks Koepka won on their course debut.

 My selections are as follows: